GeoGuess/geoguess.games/docs/guide/update.md

 # Update the game

-Unfortunaly, Vercel and Netlify not update automatic your game server.
-But you can manualy update
+Unfortunately, Vercel and Netlify do not update automatic your game server.
+But you can manually update

 Launch the following cmd in the directory of your repo.
 ```bash